 SAS4004 – Readings in South Asia Studies

 The reading list must be approved by the course teacher.
-The course should normally be taken during the first year of the Master’s degree programme.

 Participants learn to:

 - Navigate a specialised academic field and identify key readings and debates